NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 For advanced users interested in keeping more up-to-date on project development and contributing feedback, the ``main`` branch contains features that haven’t yet been incorporated into an official release, which are less stable or thoroughly tested.

 For POD developers, the ``develop`` branch is the “beta test” version of the framework.
-POD developers should begin by locally cloning the repo and checking out this branch, as described in :ref:`ref-dev-git`.
+POD developers should begin by locally cloning the repo and checking out this branch, as described in :ref:`ref-dev-git-intro`.

 .. _ref-supporting-data: